-- Review the changes of puberty and stages of development (pages 16-17). - Discuss the external female sex organs and hygiene (pages 16-17). - Review the process of menstruation, choosing hygiene products and the disposal of products. - Review other personal care habits: showering, skin care, oral care (pages 19-21). - Conclude with questions and Post-test (Activity Sheet Download).
+- Review the changes of puberty and stages of development (pages 16-17). - Discuss the external female genitals and hygiene (pages 16-17). - Review the process of menstruation, choosing hygiene products and the disposal of products. - Review other personal care habits: showering, skin care, oral care (pages 19-21). - Review the changes of puberty for boys and discuss the similarities and differences between boys and girls (pages 14-17). - Conclude with questions and Post-test (Activity Sheet Download).

-For Male Sex Organs:
+For Boys:

-- Review the changes of puberty and stages of development (pages 14-15). - Discuss penis size, erections, wet dreams, circumcision and hygiene (page 18). - Review other personal care habits: showering, skin care, oral care (pages 19-21). - Review the changes of puberty for people with female sex organs and discuss the similarities and differences of people with male sex organs (pages 14-17). - Conclude with questions and Post-test (Activity Sheet Download).
+- Review the changes of puberty and stages of development (pages 14-15). - Discuss penis size, erections, wet dreams, circumcision and hygiene (page 18). - Review other personal care habits: showering, skin care, oral care (pages 19-21). - Review the changes of puberty for girls and review the similarities and differences between boys and girls (pages 14-17).

-Lesson Five
+Conclude with guestions and Post-test (Activity Sheet Download).

-BRIDGING THE CONFIDENCE GAP
+Lesson Five BRIDGING THE CONFIDENCE GAP

-56% of people with female sex organs lose confidence during puberty.
+56% of girls lose confidence during puberty.
 The number one reason cited for this drop is a lack of information about what's happening to them.
 That's where leaders come in.
-You can make all the difference by providing students with the information they need to increase their confidence.
+You can make all the difference by arming students with the information they need to combat the confidence gap.

-Find the right keys and their potential to be unstoppable.
+Find the right keys and unlock girls' potential to be unstoppable.